-While we are not able to explicitly say yes or no, those who have taken the course with an engineering backgrounds have found it both different and challenging.
+It is a multidisciplinary programme so those who have taken the programme from an engineering backgrounds have found it both different and challenging.

-How does the course work in terms of its modules and terms?
+How does the programme work in terms of its modules and terms?

 The year is made up of three terms, Autumn, Spring and Summer.

 The autumn term consists of three modules running in parallel to each other enabling students from varying backgrounds to build a common knowledge base.
-There is also an Debating / Non-technical & Soft Skills module and an Entrepreneurship in Renewable Energy module.
-During this time you will be asked to choose a research project and initiate your literature review.
+There are also debates and research and consultancy workshops.
+The final week of term is the Entrepreneurship for Net-Zero module.
+In the first term you will be asked to choose a research project.
 Exams for these modules are in January.

-The spring term is made up of six intensive modules.
-Each module is taught in one or two week blocks.
+The spring term is made up of five intensive modules.
+Each module is taught in two week blocks.
 These are taught by the leaders in their field.
-You will submit your literature review during the Spring break.
+You will submit your literature review during the spring break.
 Exams for these modules are in April/May.

-The summer term, following exams and the field trip, is spent solely on your research project.
+The summer term, following exams and the field trip, is focused solely on your research project.

-Details about each term can be found on the page about the course modules.
+Details about each term can be found on the page about the programme modules.

 Your research project assessment is made up of your literature review, a research poster, conference presentation and your final thesis.